th2-net/th2-conn-dirty-broken-fix/README.md

     position: BEFORE_HEADER
 ```

-When this strategy is executed corruptions to messages structure are applied to outgoing messages: correct message structure header - body - trailer is changed to other permutations of those 3 components.
+When this strategy is executed, message structure corruptions are applied to outgoing messages: correct message structure `header` - `body` - `trailer` is changed to other permutations of those 3 components.

 Rule specific configuration:
 - **headerTags** - fix tag numbers that belongs to header
 - **trailerTags** - fix tag numbers that belongs to trailer
-- **moveHeaderConfiguration.position** - defines where message header should be moved from its default position at the start of the message.
+- **moveHeaderConfiguration.position** - defines the position where message `header` should be moved from the start of the message.
 Possible values: [INSIDE_BODY, AFTER_BODY, INSIDE_TRAILER, AFTER_TRAILER]
-- **moveTrailerConfiguration.position** - defines where message trailer should be moved from its default posiiton at the end of the message.
+- **moveTrailerConfiguration.position** - defines the position where message `trailer` should be moved from the end of the message.
 Possible values: [BEFORE_HEADER, INSIDE_HEADER, AFTER_HEADER, INSIDE_BODY]

 ### Rule Type: ADJUST SENDING TIME
 ```yaml